How to Effectively Communicate with Frontline Employees

 Go simpler.

+Remove friction from every interaction.
 No apps to download, no logins to remember, no barriers between your message and your workers.
 Text-based communication that meets workers where they already are.

 Go smarter.

+Use data and automation to ensure consistent, targeted communication.
 Automatically sync with your HRIS so contact lists stay current.
 Track engagement so you know what's working.
 Segment intelligently so messages reach the right people at the right time.

 Stay closer.

 Build continuous feedback loops.
 Automate recognition so no one gets forgotten.
 Make it effortless to share input.
+You can't do these things with disconnected tools, processes and platforms that were designed for office workers.

 The Answer? goHappy.